 “After that, we moved to Steung Meanchey to start a new life.
 Then in 2019, the house burned down and we lost everything again.
 So, it has been very hard for my family.”

-Hearing that Sattaya had won a fully-funded scholarship to Japan was just the good news that the family needed.
+Hearing that Sattya had won a fully-funded scholarship to Japan was just the good news that the family needed.

-The opportunity arose through the Institute of Technology of Cambodia in Phnom Penh, where Sattaya is studying with CCF’s support, and he beat many students who applied for the internship.
+The opportunity arose through the Institute of Technology of Cambodia in Phnom Penh, where Sattya is studying with CCF’s support, and he beat many students who applied for the internship.

 It was an adjustment at first, thousands of kilometers away from the familiarity of home, and staying alone in accommodation provided next to the office.